Flying on American Airlines?

 Manual wheelchairs, canes, crutches and walkers

 Aircraft with more than 100 seats have room for one typical adult-sided folding, collapsible or break-down manual wheelchair, cane, crutches or walker in the cabin’s priority stowage space.
 These items must comply with applicable safety, security and hazardous materials rules.
-The priority stowage space is a closet or the back row of seats.
+The priority stowage space is the back row of seats.
 We offer in-cabin wheelchair stowage on a first-come, first-served basis.

 Call 800-428-4322 (TTY 800-245-2966) 24 hours before your flight to request in-cabin wheelchair stowage.
 Wheelchairs stowed in the cabin do not count as a carry-on.
 Walkers are stowed in the overhead storage compartment, and canes are usually stowed by the passenger’s seat.
 If space is not available in the cabin for mobility aids and other assistive devices, or if the items do not meet safety, security and hazardous materials rules, we can transport the items in the cargo compartment.
 We will tag your mobility aid or assistive device for special handling, place it in the cargo compartment as you board the aircraft and return it to you at the destination gate on arrival or at a connecting airport.
 We do not charge a checked baggage fee for this type of item.